trustoverip/tswg-cesr-specification/spec/spec.md

     }
 ```

-Usages of `SAIDs` within authentic data containers as demonstrated here are referred to as `self-addressing data (SAD)`.
+Usages of SAIDs within authentic data containers as demonstrated here are referred to as self-addressing data (SAD).

 ##### Discussion
-As long as any verifier recognizes the derivation code of a `SAID`, the `SAID` is a cryptographically secure commitment to the contents in which it is embedded; it is a cryptographically verifiable, self-referential, content-addressable identifier.
-Because a `SAID` is both self-referential and cryptographically bound to the contents it identifies, anyone can validate this binding if they follow the _derivation protocol_ outlined above.
+As long as any verifier recognizes the derivation code of a SAID, the SAID is a cryptographically secure commitment to the contents in which it is embedded; it is a cryptographically verifiable, self-referential, content-addressable identifier.
+Because a SAID is both self-referential and cryptographically bound to the contents it identifies, anyone can validate this binding if they follow the _derivation protocol_ outlined above.

 To elaborate, this approach of deriving self-referential identifiers from the contents they identify, is called `self-addressing`.
 It allows any validator to verify or re-derive the self-referential, self-addressing identifier given the contents it identifies.
-To clarify, a `SAID` is different from a standard content address or content-addressable identifier in that a standard content-addressable identifier may not be included inside the contents it addresses.
+To clarify, a SAID is different from a standard content address or content-addressable identifier in that a standard content-addressable identifier may not be included inside the contents it addresses.
 Moreover, a standard content-addressable identifier is computed on the finished immutable contents, and therefore is not self-referential.

-### Self-Addressing Data (SAD) Path Signatures
+### Self-addressing Data (SAD) Path Signatures

 SAD Path signatures are an extension to CESR that provide transposable cryptographic signature attachments on self-addressing data (SAD) [[ref: SAID]].
 Any SAD, such as an Authentic Chained Data Container (ACDC) Verifiable Credential [[ref: ACDC]] for example, may be signed with a SAD Path Signature and streamed along with any other CESR content.
 In addition, a signed SAD can be embedded inside another SAD and the SAD Path signature attachment can be transposed across envelope boundaries and streamed without losing any cryptographic integrity.

-Composable Event Streaming Representation (CESR) is a dual text-binary encoding format that has the unique property of text-binary concatenation composability.
-The CESR specification not only provides the definition of the streaming format but also the attachment codes needed for differentiating the types of cryptographic material (such as signatures) used as attachments on all event types for the Key Event Receipt Infrastructure (KERI) [[ref: KERI]].
-While all KERI event messages are self-addressing data (SAD), there is a broad class of SADs that are not KERI events but that require signature attachments.
-ACDC Verifiable credentials fit into this class of SADs.
-With more complex data structures represented as SADs, such as verifiable credentials, there is a need to provide signature attachments on nested subsets of SADs.
-Similar to indices in indexed controller signatures in KERI that specify the location of the public key they represent, nested SAD signatures need a path mechanism to specify the exact location of the nested content that they are signing.
-SAD Path Signatures provide this mechanism with the CESR SAD Path Language and new CESR attachment codes, detailed in this specification.
+CESR is a dual text-binary encoding format that has the unique property of text-binary concatenation composability.
+The CESR specification not only provides the definition of the streaming format but also the attachment codes needed for differentiating the types of cryptographic material (such as signatures) used as attachments on all event types for the KERI [[ref: KERI]].
+While all KERI event Messages are SADs, there is a broad class of SADs that are not KERI events but that require signature attachments.
+ACDC Verifiable Credentials fit into this class of SADs.
+With more complex data structures represented as SADs, such as Verifiable Credentials, there is a need to provide signature attachments on nested subsets of SADs.
+Similar to indices in indexed controller signatures in KERI that specify the location of the public key that they represent, nested SAD signatures need a path mechanism to specify the exact location of the nested content that they are signing.
+SAD Path Signatures provide this mechanism with the CESR SAD Path Language and new CESR attachment codes are detailed in this specification.

 #### Streamable SADs
-A primary goal of SAD Path Signatures is to allow any signed self-addressing data (SAD) to be streamed inline with any other CESR content.
+A primary goal of SAD Path Signatures is to allow any signed SAD to be streamed inline with any other CESR content.
 In support of that goal, SAD Path Signatures leverage CESR attachments to define a signature scheme that can be attached to any SAD content serialized as JSON [[ref: JSON]], MessagePack [[ref: MGPK]] or CBOR [[ref: CBOR]].
-Using this capability, SADs signed with SAD Path Signatures can be streamed inline in either the text (T) or binary (B) domain alongside any other KERI event message over, for example TCP or UDP.
+Using this capability, SADs signed with SAD Path Signatures can be streamed inline in either the Text (T) or Binary (B) domain alongside any other KERI event Message over, for example TCP or UDP.
 In addition, signed SADs can be transported via HTTP as a CESR HTTP Request.

 ::: issue
 https://github.com/trustoverip/tswg-cesr-specification/issues/29
 :::

 #### Nested Partial Signatures
 SAD Path Signatures can be used to sign as many portions of a SAD as needed, including the entire SAD.
-The signed subsets are either SADs themselves or the self-addressing identifer (SAID) of a SAD that will be provided out of band.
-A new CESR count code is included with this specification to allow for multiple signatures on nested portions of a SAD to be grouped together under one attachment.
+The signed subsets are either SADs themselves or the SAID of a SAD that will be provided out of band.
+A new CESR Count Code is included with this specification to allow for multiple signatures on nested portions of a SAD to be grouped together under one attachment.
 By including a SAD Path in the new CESR attachment for grouping signatures, the entire group of signatures can be transposed across envelope boundaries by changing only the root path of the group attachment code.

 #### Transposable Signature Attachments

-There are several events in KERI that can contain context specific embedded self-addressing data (SADs).
+There are several events in KERI that can contain context specific embedded SADs.
 Exchange events (`exn`) for peer-to-peer communication and Replay events (`rpy`) for responding to data requests as well as Expose events (`exp`) for providing anchored data are all examples of KERI events that contain embedded SADs as part of their payload.
 If the SAD payload for one of these event types is signed with a CESR attachment, the resulting structure is not embeddable in one of the serializations of map or dictionary like data models.
 (JSON, CBOR, MessagePack) supported by CESR.
 To solve this problem, SAD Path Signatures are transposable across envelope boundaries in that a single SAD signature or an entire signature group on any given SAD can be transposed to attach to the end of an enveloping SAD without losing its meaning.
 This unique feature is provided by the SAD Path language used in either a SAD signature or the root path designation in the outermost attachment code of any SAD signature group.
 These paths can be updated to point to the embedded location of the signed SAD inside the envelope.
-Protocols for verifiable credential issuance and proof presentation can be defined using this capability to embed the same verifiable credential SAD at and location in an enveloping `exn` message as appropriate for the protocol without having to define a unique signature scheme for each protocol.
+Protocols for verifiable credential issuance and proof presentation can be defined using this capability to embed the same verifiable credential SAD at and location in an enveloping `exn` Message as appropriate for the protocol without having to define a unique signature scheme for each protocol.

 ### SAD Path Language